reduxframework/grunt-transifex-wordpress/README.md

 A set of grunt tasks to integrate i18n tools and Transifex to your WordPress plugin/theme Grunt workflow.

-* Creates pot
+* Create a `.pot` file

-* Creates pot and pushes it to Transifex
+* Create a `.pot` file and push it to Transifex

-* Pulls translations from Transifex and creates the .mo files
+* Pulls translations from Transifex and create the needed .mo files

-* Extras: Builds a zip folder of all your files - ready to use
+* Compile: Builds a zip folder of all your files - ready to deploy

-* Bonus: A set of others grunt.js ready to use
+*Also light support for WebTranslateIt if preferred.*

 ## Requirements